aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/RdsProxy.md

 an application take advantage of the features of clustered databases such as Amazon Aurora.
 The AWS JDBC Driver does not implement connectivity on its own to any database, but will enable support of AWS and Aurora functionalities on top of an underlying JDBC driver of the user's choice.

 The Amazon RDS Proxy is a fully managed, highly available database proxy for Amazon Relational Database Service (RDS).
 Similar to the AWS Advanced JDBC Driver, Amazon RDS Proxy also supports failover and is able to route requests to new database instances to reduce downtime.

-In this documentation we discuss how to determine which option would better suit your workflows by analyzing the major differences in cost, scalability, flexibility, configuration, and features.
+In this documentation, we discuss how to determine which option would better suit your workflows by analyzing the major differences in:
+- Cost
+- Scalability
+- Flexibility
+- Configuration
+- Features

 ## Comparison